 Welcome and thank you for your interest in the Graduate Training Program at the Wheaton College Counseling Center!

-We invite you to review the following information about our graduate training program and application process, but please feel free to contact the Counseling Center at 508-286-3905 for additional information.
+We invite you to review the following information about our graduate training program and application process.
+If you have questions, please feel free to contact the Counseling Center at 508-286-3905 for additional information.

-The Wheaton College Counseling Center offers unpaid clinical training placements for Master’s-level students in Mental Health Counseling and Social Work, as well as PhD/PsyD students in Clinical or Counseling Psychology.
+The Wheaton College Counseling Center offers unpaid clinical training placements for Master’s-level students in Mental Health Counseling and Social Work.
 Training is aimed at developing each trainee’s clinical skills and professional competencies.
 Specific goals of the graduate training program include:

 - gaining experience and skill building therapeutic relationships with a diverse range of clients